 Neil said: "We already have a tech startup community in Cardiff that is contributing millions of pounds to the local economy.
 Now is the time to harness it, support it, and make Cardiff a city that is recognised worldwide as a city of innovation, and one that is worth investing in."

-For social events, check out UnifiedDiff which is focused towards the developer community and they tend to do a series of talks at each meetup.
+For social events, check out UnifiedDiff which is focused on the developer community and they tend to do a series of talks at each meetup.
 Or follow @CardiffDevWorks on Twitter.
 They share workshops aimed at developers and improving skills.